-- 7.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
+7.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
 The examination shall normally be held within three months of the date of the submission of the thesis.
 Exceptions to this shall require approval by the Academic Director of Research Degree Programmes.
-In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination. - 7.2 The examiners having examined the candidate shall send their reports and recommendations to the Head of School (or nominee) concerned.
-If the examiners do not agree in their recommendations or if for any other reason the Head of School (or nominee) of the School needs a further opinion, the Head of School (or nominee) shall recommend to the Academic Director of Research Degree Programmes the appointment of an additional external examiner who shall conduct a further examination of the candidate.

-7.3 The Head of School (or nominee) having considered the reports and recommendations of all the examiners shall then proceed in one of the following ways:
+- 7.2 Prior to the oral examination of the thesis the examiners shall each prepare independent preliminary reports regarding the candidate's performance. - 7.3 In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination. - 7.4 The examiners having examined the candidate shall send their joint final report and recommendation to the Head of School (or nominee) concerned.
+If the examiners do not agree in their recommendations or if for any other reason the Head of School (or nominee) of the School needs a further opinion, the Head of School (or nominee) shall recommend to the Academic Director of Research Degree Programmes the appointment of an additional external examiner who shall conduct a further examination of the candidate. - 7.5 The Head of School (or nominee) having considered the final report and recommendation of all the examiners shall then proceed in one of the following ways: